 Delivery Truck Drivers Injured On the Job

-Another important question to ask is who is liable when a delivery truck driver is hurt on the job, especially to no fault of the driver?
+Another important question is, who is liable when a delivery truck driver is hurt on the job, especially to no fault of the driver?
 The attorneys of Hilliard Law recently handled a lawsuit that garnered nationwide attention because it was filed against a world-leading online retailer (called ‘Online Retailer’ due to confidentiality) after two of its drivers were shot while making a delivery.

 Our clients were independent contractors who had to use their own personal vehicles, were not provided company-branded clothing, and were not trained about how to complete deliveries according to the Online Retailer’s policies.
 When they were completing a delivery, the homeowner thought they were criminal offenders and shot them.
 Our attorneys brought a claim against the Online Retailer for negligence and intentional infliction of emotional distress for failing to take even the most basic steps to train and equip their workers.